Staff & Board

 Marketing and Communications Coordinator

-Anna Wilson joined the Missoula Art Museum in 2022 and is excited to share the MAM’s story and mission.
-Anna holds an M.F.A. in creative writing from Louisiana State University and attended University of Montana to study literature and ecology, with particular interest in the West, the Western, Indigenous futurism, science fiction, and apocalypticism.
+Anna Wilson joined the Missoula Art Museum in 2022 and is excited to share MAM’s story and mission.
+She holds an M.F.A. in creative writing from Louisiana State University and attended University of Montana to study literature and ecology, with particular interest in the West, the Western, Indigenous futurism, science fiction, and apocalypticism.
 She has taught writing and literature and has published poetry, non-fiction, and hybrid works in journals such as Gulf Coast, The Volta, and Pool.
-Anna's visual practice ranges from printmaking and book arts to video and handmade paper installations.
+Wilson’s visual practice ranges from printmaking and book arts to video and handmade paper installations.

 Nicolle Hamm